Shopping, especially Food Shopping

 Shopping is a major social activity and cannot be hurried.
 You can go the Coop which is a sort of small supermarket for the dull essentials, but mostly we shop like the natives do, which involves a few pleasant hours and a lot of banter.
 Having said this, if you are in serious need of the equivalent of a Tesco shop for 20, then there is a large Coop in San Casciano which will fit the bill.
 It is well sign posted from the main road and the quality is fine.
 What follows is for less mundane needs.

-On weekdays if you get to Greve before 10am parking in the piazza is free, and that is what the locals do.
-Thereafter you have to buy a ticket from the machine and the traffic wardens, the vigili, are very quick to give you a ticket, (a multa), so beware.
-There is an alternative car park behind the Co-op which is free, but this gets very full on Saturdays which are market days, so if you go the Greve on a Saturday morning it is best to get there early.
+If you get to Greve before 11 am parking in the piazza is free, and that is what the locals do.
+Thereafter the square is closed to traffic till a brief re-opening between 4-5pm.
+There is an alternative car park behind the Co-op where you have to buy a pay and display ticket, but this gets very full-on Saturdays which are market days, and if you go the Greve on a Saturday morning it is best to get there early.
+Finally to the East of the piazza there is a 2-story car park which you have to pay for but at least in the summer the underground part is cool.

 On the opposite side of the square there is Falorni with a stuffed wild boar out side.
 Generally regarded as the tourist butcher it does have very good breaded veal and stuffed guinea foul ( faraona).